cavaok/universal_advex/README.md

-# Examining the Universality of Adversarial Examples from a Dynamical Systems Perspective
+# Examining the Universal Properties of Adversarial Examples from a Dynamical Systems Perspective

 ## Overview
 This repository contains the implementation and experimental framework used to investigate the universality of adversarial examples across different neural network architectures.
 The research challenges the widely accepted notion that adversarial examples are universal across model architectures by conducting a comprehensive comparative study between traditional MLPs and Dynamical Systems Architectures.